it-heimkapital/fullstack_task_1/README.md

 Note: Check if port `8005` is free on your machine.
 Make it free if it's in use.

 # Heimkapital Front-end
+## Run on Local
+In the client directory, you can run:

+### `npm install`
+### `npm start`

+## Run on Docker:
+    docker-compose up --build

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.